 You know that saying, if you want something done right, give it to Rachel?
 Oh right, that’s probably just a saying at DOWL.
 As our Chief Administrative Officer, Rachel’s duties are simply too numerous to name, although a few include mergers and acquisitions assistance, board of directors liaison, facilities management, administrative staff coordination, business planning, and much more.
 Rachel also is the public involvement lead for several Alaska transportation projects.
 For fun, she enjoys Alaska’s mountains and waterways, running, biking, boating, fishing, and skiing.
 Rachel is a two-time winter Olympian who competed in biathlon, a sport that combines cross-country skiing and rifle shooting.
 She claims to be terrible at shooting trap and skeet, but she’s pretty modest—we would still hand her the gun if we crossed paths with a bear.

-John leads DOWL’s People Department, with a staff of caring human resource professionals and specialists, focuses on recruiting, professional development, training, employee engagement, benefits administration, and compliance/reporting requirements.
-While John has grown into his people position, he’s a transportation engineer by trade, and still oversees some high-profile projects.
+John leads DOWL’s People Department, with a staff of caring human resource professionals and specialists, focusing on recruiting, professional development, training, employee engagement, benefits administration, and compliance/reporting requirements.
+While John has grown into his people position, he’s a transportation engineer by trade and still oversees some high-profile projects.
 His position requires balance, much like his hidden talent, the unicycle–which he fears may no longer be a talent since it’s been a long time since he’s captained a one-wheel.
 As the Chief People Officer it’s not surprising that he sees the people and the opportunities afforded them as the best thing about working for DOWL.
 But when asked if he would eat pineapple on pizza, he says yes, so it’s possible he’s not even a reasonable human.
 Who knows?
 Human or pineapple-eating cyborg, he and the rest of the People Department love to onboard the best and brightest.
 Be sure to check out our careers page to see if you’re a fit for our company.

 Carol is DOWL’s Chief Information Officer, responsible for the planning, coordination, direction, and design of all our IT-related activities.
 While we haven’t taken a poll, and truth be told we don’t have any data to go by, we are going to go ahead and proclaim DOWL’s IT group the friendliest IT group in America.
 Thanks Carol and team for that!
 This friendly, competent team might get their mojo from Carol’s mojitos (Carol has a hidden talent for mixology) or maybe they’re just consummate professionals.
 Either way, we really like them.
 As for Carol, when she’s not sitting behind her battle-station-like, four-screen workstation here at DOWL, she enjoys listening to blues and jazz music, especially if it’s live.
 Cooking, gardening, and anything that gets her outside is her respite in life.
 And, while she’s not a drummer in a rock band (her childhood dream), she certainly is our rock in a world of phishing, cyber-threats, and software overabundance.